mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 //2: Sets originalDamage automatically, used mostly for minions Player.SpawnMinionOnCursor(parameters); //Make sure to pass Item.damage for the damage parameter
 ```

 ### Bestiary
 Each mod gets its own filter for the bestiary, by default a "?" icon.
 You can change it by providing a 30x30 `icon_small.png` in your root folder.

+To add drops to NPCs, you now have to use the `Mod/GlobalNPC.ModifyNPCLoot` (and `GlobalNPC.ModifyGlobalLoot`) hooks (instead of the 1.3 analog of `NPCLoot`, `OnKill`, which is for non-loot (e.g. marking a boss as defeated, spawning ores or projectiles)).

+You can customize the bestiary entries using the `ModNPC.SetBestiary` hook, and the appearance of the NPC in the preview and full image by adding your data to `NPCID.Sets.NPCBestiaryDrawOffset`.

 //TODO bestiary integration with custom preview images, animation, drop rules etc.

 ### Wings
 Wing data is now assigned through an `ArmorIDs` set on load (`ModItem.SetStaticDefaults`) like follows: `ArmorIDs.Wing.Sets.Stats[Item.wingSlot] = new WingStats(wingTimeMax, speed, acceleration);` (Check other constructors for more fine-tuning).
-Only assign player.wingTimeMax or use `ModItem.HorizontalWingSpeeds` if you need to dynamically adjust those.
+Only assign `player.wingTimeMax` or use `ModItem.HorizontalWingSpeeds` if you need to dynamically adjust those.
 Failure to add the former code will result in the player not moving horizontally while flying.

+### Misc
+* Flagging a boss as defeated will not have to be manually synced anymore (`MessageID.WorldData` will be sent after the `OnKill` hook), and it will also trigger a lantern night if you use this method:
+`NPC.SetEventFlagCleared(ref myDownedBool, -1);`

+* Other

 # v0.11.7.5